Zeneric09/Proper-Comic-2024/README.md

 Optional (but recommended) hd texture mods that are TAINTED WITH PROPER COMIC:

-[download PROPER COMIC ADAPTED STUFF for the hd texture mods listed below here](google.com). put "proper comic adapted stuff" folder in gtasa\modloader\. can download wholly or individually.
+[download PROPER COMIC ADAPTED STUFF for the hd texture mods listed below here](google.com). put "proper comic adapted stuff" folder in gtasa\modloader\. unless stated differently. can download wholly or individually.

 all of the mods that use textures listed below need to go in gtasa/modloader/proper comic adapted stuff/ folder, sharing same folder names. skip replacing/overwriting (don't replace the files already in proper comic adapted stuff folder).